awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-editor.md

 1. Choose **Create automation**\.

-1. For **Name**, type a descriptive name for the document\.
+1. For **Name**, type a descriptive name for the runbook\.

 1. Choose the **Editor** tab, and choose **Edit**\.

-1. Enter the document content using JSON or YAML\.
+1. Enter the runbook content using JSON or YAML\.

 1. Choose **Create automation**\.